jordanmcodes/jorliveroo/README.md

 ### CSRF
 All forms in the jorliveroo application have CSRF protection enabled.
 This is to prevent attacks such as forgery.
 ### SECRET KEY
-All sensitive and delicate information such as SECRET KEYS are hidden using environment variables.
+All sensitive and delicate information, such as SECRET KEYS, is hidden using environment variables.
 ### DEBUG Mode
 DEBUG Mode is turned off in the production of the jorliveroo application.